eclipse-archived/codewind-docs/docs/_documentations/overview.md

 These options mean that you can use Codewind in 3 different setups:

 1. **local configuration** - your IDE is hosted on your desktop.
-The building and running of your microservice also takes place on your desktop, via your local Docker Desktop installation.
+The building and running of your microservice also takes place on your desktop, via your local Docker Desktop installation (or, if you are using Linux, your local Docker Engine and Docker Compose installations).

 2. **fully hosted configuration** - both your IDE and the Codewind server are hosted on your cloud.
 In this setup, your code development takes place in the same location that your microservices are built and run.